 3. It Helps Prevent Soil Erosion

 Land that has been cultivated organically has on average, 8 inches more of nutrient-rich topsoil than commercially farmed land.
 Organic soil is also able to maintain its integrity better.
+This helps soil erosion which can be a very dangerous environmental disaster.
+Soil erosion is harmful because it makes the land less fertile.
+But even worse, it can lead to landslides which can cause huge damage to life and property.

 4. It Keeps Water Bodies Clean